 What are security controls?

 Security controls are parameters implemented to protect various forms of data and infrastructure important to an organization.
-Any type of safeguard or countermeasure used to avoid, detect, counteract, or minimize security risks to physical property, information, computer systems, or other assets is considered a security control.
+Security controls refers to any type of safeguard or countermeasure used to avoid, detect, counteract or minimize security risks to physical property, information, computer systems or other assets.

 At the same time, data privacy regulations are growing, making it critical for businesses to shore up their data protection policies or face potential fines.
-The European Union implemented its strict General Data Protection Regulation (GDPR) rules last year.
-In the U.S., California’s Consumer Privacy Act is set to take effect January 1, 2020, with several other states currently considering similar measures.
+The European Union implemented its strict General Data Protection Regulation (GDPR) rules in 2018.
+In the U.S., California’s Consumer Privacy Act went into effect on 1 January 2020, with several other states currently considering similar measures.

-These regulations typically include stiff penalties for companies that do not meet requirements.
-For example, Facebook recently reported it anticipates a fine of more than USD 3 billion from the U.S. Federal Trade Commission for shortcomings around data protection policies that led to several data breaches.
+These regulations typically include stiff penalties for companies that do not meet the requirements.
+For example, Meta recently reported that it anticipates a fine of more than USD 3 billion from the U.S. Federal Trade Commission for shortcomings around data protection policies that led to several data breaches.

 Types of security controls

-There are several types of security controls that can be implemented to protect hardware, software, networks, and data from actions and events that could cause loss or damage.
+Several types of security controls can protect hardware, software, networks and data from actions and events that could cause loss or damage.
 For example:

-• Cloud security controls include measures you take in cooperation with a cloud services provider to ensure the necessary protection for data and workloads.
+• Cloud security controls include measures that you take in cooperation with a cloud services provider to offer the necessary protection for data and workloads.
 If your organization runs workloads on the cloud, you must meet their corporate or business policy security requirements and industry regulations.

 Security control frameworks and best practices

 Frameworks enable an organization to consistently manage security controls across different types of assets according to a generally accepted and tested methodology.
-Some of the best-known frameworks and standards include the following:
+Some of the best-known frameworks and standards include:

 National Institute of Standards and Technology Cyber Security Framework

-The National Institute of Standards and Technology (NIST) created a voluntary framework in 2014 to provide organizations with guidance on how to prevent, detect, and respond to cyberattacks.
-The assessment methods and procedures are used to determine if an organization’s security controls are implemented correctly, operate as intended, and produce the desired outcome (meeting the security requirements of the organization).
+The National Institute of Standards and Technology (NIST) created a voluntary framework in 2014 to provide organizations with guidance on how to prevent, detect and respond to cyberattacks.
+The assessment methods and procedures determine whether an organization’s security controls are implemented correctly and operate as intended.
+They make sure that these controls produce the desired outcome, meeting the organization's security requirements.
 The NIST framework is consistently updated to keep pace with cybersecurity advances.

 Center for Internet Security controls